omaneh/ToDoApp/README.md

-# ToDoApp
+# To Do App  📬
-To do list app using HTML, CSS, and Vue.JS
+Basic single page project where users can create and delete to do actions.